 This weekend at TBEX only reminded me that no matter how busy I get, I need to stay on top of our weekly travel bloggers interviews.
-This week I am proud to present a Simon of Man Vs World, a fellow I have actually been meaning to interview for a while now.
-An avid traveler, since January he has been on the road again, this time through Southeastern Asia.
+This week we sit down for some beers and banter with Simon of Man Vs World, a fellow I have actually been meaning to interview for a while now and the anti-Bear Grylls.
+An avid traveler, since January Simon has been on the road again, this time through Southeast Asia.

 So Simon, tell us more about yourself and your blog… what makes you unique?

 I’m a Kiwi who has gone and flown the nest in search of a life of adventure and cheap beer.
 I’m an amateur backpacker with a penchant for doing things the hard way, having moved to London in the middle of the worst recession since the Great Depression.
 Four years later and I’ve hit the road again: this time backpacking around South East Asia.

 Man vs World is my attempt to chronicle the good times and the great, the best beaches and beers, the greatest sights to see and places to be.
 You’ll laugh, you’ll cry and you will be entertained.

 In recent years I’ve shifted from a “tourist” to a “backpacker” mentality and I have found my travels to be much more fun and engaging.
 It seems that you too are enjoying being a backpacker.
 What are your best/favorite experiences backpacking?

 Half of my favourite backpacking moments involve drinking beer in an exotic locale, reflecting on life, culture and the nature of travel.
 The other half usually involve fulfilling some sort of boyhood ambition – whether it be learning to surf in Spain and Bali, skiing in the Swiss Alps, visiting Disneyland or pretending to be Indiana Jones at Angkor Wat.